 Beginning with NDB 7.5.15 and 7.6.11, this program no longer prints NDBT\ProgramExit: ... when it finishes its run.
-Applications depending is an integer between 12 and 8191, inclusive.
+Applications depending on this behavior should be modified accordingly when upgrading from earlier releases.

-on this behavior should be modified accordingly when upgrading from earlier releases.
+ndb\restore must be executed once for each of the backup files that were created by the START BACKUP command used to create the backup (see Section 6.8.2, "Using The NDB Cluster Management

-ndb\restore must be executed once for each of the backup files that were created by the START BACKUP command used to create the backup (see Section 6.8.2, "Using The NDB Cluster Management Client to Create a Backup").
+Client to Create a Backup").
 This is equal to the number of data nodes in the cluster at the time that the backup was created.